cado-security/product-help/docs/cado/discovery-import/aws/aws-s3.md

 - Scope the access by giving the associated role **write-only** access to a single S3 bucket.
 For more details, see [Write-Only Access](https://stackoverflow.com/questions/15076645/amazon-s3-write-only-access).
 - Use **temporary credentials** when possible.
 Learn more about this in [Cyberduck’s S3 documentation](https://docs.cyberduck.io/protocols/s3/).

-### Using Cado Host for Upload
+### Using / Forensic Acquisition and Investigation Host for Upload

-If you don’t have direct access to AWS, you can use Cado Host with the `--single_file_unzipped` parameter.
-Cado will generate the necessary credentials when you go to **Import > Cado Host**.
+If you don’t have direct access to AWS, you can use / Forensic Acquisition and Investigation Host with the `--single_file_unzipped` parameter. / Forensic Acquisition and Investigation will generate the necessary credentials when you go to **Import > Cado Host**.

 ### Data Flow Diagram